-When it comes to insect identification, practice makes perfect.
-Get outside and watch pollinators as much as possible.
+When it comes to identification, practice makes perfect.
+So, get outside and watch pollinators as much as possible.
 Visit your local garden—whether in your backyard or at a park—and take photos and notes on what you see.
 Try to identify as many pollinators as you can.
-Ask TPI scientists or use iNaturalist to improve your insect identification skills.
-Taxonomic experts frequently browse iNaturalist’s catalog and will help you identify the pollinators you spotted and photographed.
+Ask TPI for assistance or use iNaturalist to improve your insect identification skills.